bitextor/bicleaner-ai/docs/training/step-by-step.md

 ```

 #  Bicleaning a corpus:
-At this point, you probably want to try your freshly trained Bicleaner to clean an actual corpus.
+At this point, you probably want to try your freshly trained model to clean an actual corpus.
 Just run:

 ```bash
 bicleaner-ai-classify testcorpus.en-is testcorpus.en-is.classified models/en-is/metadata.yaml --scol 1 --tcol 2
 ```

-After running Bicleaner, you'll have a new file (`testcorpus.en-is.classified`), having the same content as the input file (`testcorpus.en-is`) plus an extra column.
+After running `bicleaaner-ai-classify`, you'll have a new file (`testcorpus.en-is.classified`), having the same content as the input file (`testcorpus.en-is`) plus an extra column.
 This new column contains the scores given by the classifier to each pair of parallel sentences.
 If the score is `0`, it means that the sentence was discarded by the Hardrules filter or the language model.
 If the score is above 0, it means that it made it to the classifier, and the closer to 1 the better is the  sentence.
 For most languages (and distributed language packs), we consider a sentence to be very likely a good sentence when its score is above `0.5` .

 # Software